wavesplatform/Waves/docker/private/README.md

 # Waves private node

 The image is useful for developing dApps and other smart contracts on Waves blockchain.
-Uses actual Mainnet version by default.

 ## Getting started